 "All this depends on whether the very clear recommendation of the United Nations will be implemented.
-If it is implemented, if there is a certainty implementing it, then people can wait and we are strengthened in our efforts in advising and counselling people not to take the law into their own hands, not to start on this hazardous voyage, but to wait for their turn and then come in properly and legitimately.
+If it is implemented, if there is a certainty of implementing it, then people can wait and we are strengthened in our efforts in advising and counselling people not to take the law into their own hands, not to start on this hazardous voyage, but to wait for their turn and then come in properly and legitimately.
 If we have no such certainty, if we merely give very vague promises with regard to the indefinite future, then the effectiveness of our warnings and of our admonitions must be very heavily discounted.
-I amputting the position before you exactly as it is.
+I am putting the position before you exactly as it is.
 The country is very tensely awaiting what will happen on 1 February.
 The country, Jews and Arabs alike, regard this as a crucial test.
 It so happens that this is the first date; there is a series of dates.
 There is a date of 1 February; there is a date of 15 May now operating; there is a date of 1 August, and I think there is a date of 1 October.
 I believe I have mentioned all the dates.
 It just happens that the immigration date is the earliest of the dates.
 Therefore, not merely on account of immigration, which is a burning issue in itself, but because that is the first date it has particular importance, crucial importance, critical importance attached to it.
 It will either be honoured or it will not.
 Both the Jews and the Arabs from converse points of view will regard this as a test of the seriousness of the United Nations decision, as an earnest indication of good faith, whether it will be implemented or not.
 A great deal will depend on that.

 "I should say there will be a direct nexus, for instance, between undesirable forms of Jewish retaliation and immigration.
 If there is immigration people will say: 'Well, we have achieved something; now we can take many blows calmly without reacting.
 If this is not to come we have been left in the lurch and let down by the United Nations.
 Therefore, let us take the law into our own hands.'
 With regard to the Arabs it will also have a profound psychological effect as to the seriousness of the decision and as to the futility of trying to oppose it by force if this is done.
 If it is not done, it will be a tremendous encouragement to those who say that by force they can do anything.
-They will say, 'Here I have shot and bombed and burned, and the United Nations has taken the hint.
-There is no immigration on 1 February.''
-The CHAIRMAN: I thought it would be interesting for Sir Alexander Cadogan to know in what way the Jewish Agency has put this problem before us and how they, from their point of view, envisage it.
+They will say, 'Here we have shot and bombed and burned, and the United Nations has taken the hint, There is no immigration on 1 February.'".